olliebrownlow/react-restaurant-tutorial/README.md

 - Formik (2.0.8) -> for building forms in React
 - Redux (4.0.5) -> for state management
 - React-Redux (7.1.3) -> for state management
+- redux-thunk (2.3.0) -> for asynchronous redux actions
+- axios (0.19.1) -> for making HTTP requests

 ## Getting started